Annibor/flowfocus-daily-planner/README.md

 # Introduction

 Welcome to FlowFocus, your daily planner to help you achivie your goals, reduce stress and get more organized.
-In the society we live in today it's easy to feek overwhelmed by responsibilities and evaryday things that triggers stress.
+In the society we live in today it's easy to feel overwhelmed by responsibilities and evaryday things that triggers stress.
 FlowFocus is the app thats her to help youm to get a more organized everyday life, so you can save your energy for what matters to you, stay in the flow and boost your productivity effortlessly.

 ![Am I Responsive Screenshot](./docs/screenshots/am-i-responsive.png)